From the 1874 Atlas of Lenawee County, Michigan.

 Scovel Consider Stacy, Consider A. Stacy's eldest son.

 Consider A. Stacy was admitted to the Michigan bar in April 1837 and soon commenced practice under Peter Morey.
 In 1838 Stacy gained his first taste of political life when he was elected as a justice of the peace, and in the next year became the law partner of another oddly named man, Fernando Cortez Beaman (1811-1882), who was later to serve as a U.S. Representative from Michigan.
 Their partnership continued for four years until Mr. Beaman removed to Adrian, Michigan, where he would serve as Mayor.
-Stacy continued in private practice until 1844, when he was elected as Judge of Probate for Lenawee County, and would serve in that capacity for twelve years.
+Stacy continued in private practice until 1844, when he was elected as Judge of Probate for Lenawee County and would serve in that capacity for twelve years.

 While still the incumbent judge, Stacy launched another law practice in 1845 with Thomas M. Cooley, a man who would later serve as Chief Justice of the Michigan Supreme Court.
 Their partnership continued for about three years and in 1849 Stacy was tapped to serve as Prosecuting Attorney of Lenawee County, holding that post until 1850.
-In the last named year Stacy's public profile continued to rise when he was appointed by then Governor Robert McClelland to the Michigan State Board of Education.
+In the last named year, Stacy's public profile continued to rise when he was appointed by then-Governor Robert McClelland to the Michigan State Board of Education.
 He would serve here until 1854, and in 1858 announced his candidacy for the U.S. House of Representatives from Michigan's 2nd district.
-As the Democratic nominee that year, Stacy faced off against incumbent Republican Henry Waldron (1811-1880), and on election day it was Waldron who emerged victorious, besting Stacy by a vote of 14, 653 to to 10, 137.
+As the Democratic nominee that year, Stacy faced off against incumbent Republican Henry Waldron (1811-1880), and on election day it was Waldron who emerged victorious, besting Stacy by a vote of 14, 653 to 10, 137.

 In the latter portion of his life Consider Stacy continued an active role in Tecumseh, Michigan affairs, serving as a town school board member for twenty-six years.
 In the early 1870s he would practice law with his son Scovel and two years before his death was appointed as Postmaster of Tecumseh.
 Stacy would serve as postmaster from August 1886 until his death on November 5, 1888 at age 71.
-Death was attributed to the after affects of a "paralytic attack" Stacy had suffered on October 25, and died surrounded by members of his family.
+Death was attributed to the after effects of a "paralytic attack" Stacy had suffered on October 25 and died surrounded by members of his family.
 He was survived by his wife Mary and three children, with burial taking place at the Brookside Cemetery in Tecumseh.